natejms/ampersand/README.md

         |__ ...
 ```

-In this project, we have a website with two or more English pages that we
+Here, we have a website with two or more English pages that we also translated
-also translated into French.
-This works, but what happens when I want to make
+into French.
+This works, but what happens when I want to make some changes to
-some changes to `index.html`?
-In the past, it was as easy as making my changes
-and saving.
+`index.html`?
 Now, I need to copy those changes over to the `fr` folder and
 adapt.

-It gets worse the more languages you add.
+When these phrases are wrapped with new UI components, It gets worse the

-## How is Ampersand the solution?

-Ampersand lets you create one HTML file that acts as a template and a series
-of JSON files containing the translated phrases.
-With this, you can then compile
-it into as many languages as you want.
+more languages you add.

+## The solution

+A problem like this would take a static site generator to solve, but not just
+any static site generator would do the trick.
+This generator must have a
+focus on translation, allowing you to build several copies of the same page
+based on different localization files.

 Now, you can leave the translation to the globalization team and focus on
 your code.